dineshbhagat/spring-boot-web-jpa/mariadb-installation.md

 ```
 sudo /usr/local/bin/mariadb-secure-installation
 ```
-Do not select unix plugin password type
+Do not select `Switch to unix_socket authentication`

 restart mariadb.